MicrosoftDocs/ai-builder/ai-builder-docs/change-prompt-output.md

 1. Complete the flow by doing the following steps:
     1. In your flow, select **Create text with GPT using a prompt**.
     1. On the **Parameters** tab in the **Prompt** field, select **prompt with JSON** as the output.
-    1. Add the invoice variable you just created in the prompt input.
+    1. Add the invoice variable you created in the prompt input.

 The following procedure allows you to easily and safely use multiple values extracted from a text using a prompt.